-Industry/ Product group Description Zero tolerance Direct business Indirect business Controversial weapons 0% 0% Investments are not made in companies that derive revenue from manufacturing, subcontracting or distribution of controversial weapons.
-Controversial weapons are, for example, biological, chemical, nuclear and cluster weapons.
+Industry/ Product group Percentage of sales Description Zero tolerance Direct business Indirect business Controversial weapons 0% 0% Investments are not made in companies that derive any revenue from the manufacturing, subcontracting, or distribution of controversial weapons.
+This exclusion applies without exception to anti-personnel mines, cluster munitions, and chemical and biological weapons.
+It also applies to nuclear weapons that fall outside the scope of the Treaty on the Non-Proliferation of Nuclear Weapons (NPT).
 Low tolerance Direct business Indirect business Coal 5% 30% Investments are not made in companies that derive over 5% of revenue from mining of coal or whose share of revenue from coal mining subcontracting or distribution of coal exceeds 30%.
 Investments are not made in companies whose share of revenues from coal-based energy production exceeds 30%.
 Exemptions may be granted to companies that present a credible transition plan.
 Tobacco 0% 50% Investments are not made in companies that derive revenue from manufacturing of tobacco products or derive more than 50% of revenue from subcontracting or distribution of tobacco products.
 Adult entertainment 0% 50% Investments are not made in companies that derive revenue from production of adult entertainment or that derive more than 50% of revenue from adult entertainment industry subcontracting or distribution.
 Gambling 50% 50% Investments are not made in companies that derive more than 50% of revenue from gambling or gambling subcontracting.
-Military equipment 50% 50% Investments are not made in companies that derive more than 50% of revenue from manufacturing, subcontracting or distribution of military equipment.
 Oil 40% 40% Investments are not made in companies that derive more than 40% of revenue from direct business to the fossil oil industry, including exploration, extraction and production of fossil oil.
 Investments are not made in companies that derive more than 40% of revenue from indirect business to the fossil oil industry, including distribution, refining and processing of fossil oil or production of fossil oil-based energy.
 Exemptions may be granted to companies that present a credible transition plan.